TheYogMehta/CryptNode/docs/ARCHITECTURE.md

 3. **Relays Encrypted Payloads**: Forwards encrypted messages between clients in the same session
 4. **Logs Connections**: Records hashed connection attempts for security auditing
 5. **Issues Session Tokens**: Generates HMAC-signed tokens to reduce repeated OAuth calls
+6. **Hosts Static Website**: Serves an informational/landing website along with an API endpoint pointing to precompiled binaries in `releases/`.

 ### What the Server Cannot Do